virtualabs/probeZero/README.md

 ---------------------------

 I provide the code I used to fingerprint, classify and track devices.
-It is mainly based (again) on *Noble.js*.
-The android application is also available as an APK.
+It is mainly based (again) on *Noble.js*, in the *tracking-ble* folder.

+I also provide a signed APK in *tracking-android-app*, along with complete source code (Proof of Concept, may be dirty).